Reuben Foster: Washington Redskins / Football Team

 Foster was claimed off of waivers by the Washington Redskins on November 27, 2018.
 Regarding the decision to claim him, Redskins senior vice president of player personnel, Doug Williams, stated that he and the rest of the team were fully aware of the allegations that led to his arrest, adding that Foster would have to go through the legal process and accept any other punishment, from the league or elsewhere, before he could ever play in a game for them.
 He added that the Redskins decided to take a chance on him after consulting with a number of his ex-Alabama teammates on the team, and hoped that being around them would provide him with the "best possible" environment to succeed on and off the field.
 He was then placed on the commissioner's exempt list by the league.
 Head coach Jay Gruden further added that it was not guaranteed he would ever play for the team, saying that Foster had "a lot of work to do" before they would accept him playing for them.
 In April 2019, an internal NFL investigation found no evidence to support his suspension, with his reinstatement to the team's active roster.
 Instead, he was fined two game checks and put into an accountability plan developed in conjunction with the NFLPA and the Redskins, which included counseling, a living arrangement, weekly meetings, and community service to help him avoid future incidents.

 During his first practice with the team in May 2019, Foster fell and suffered a torn ACL and LCL and was subsequently placed on injured reserve.
-Still recovering from the injury, he was placed on the physically unable to perform list on July 27, 2020 and activated on August 9, 2020, before being placed on injured reserve again on September 5, 2020.
+Still recovering from the injury, he was placed on the physically unable to perform list on July 27, 2020, and activated on August 9, 2020, before being placed on injured reserve again on September 5, 2020.
 His contract with the team expired after the 2020 season.

 On April 8, 2022, the Miami Dolphins hosted Foster on a workout.
 On July 31, Foster had another workout with the Seattle Seahawks, but no deal was reached.

 Pittsburgh Maulers

-On January 27, 2023, Foster was signed by the Pittsburgh Maulers of the USFL.
+On January 27, 2023, Foster was signed by the Pittsburgh Maulers of the United States Football League (USFL).
+In his first professional football action since 2018, Foster started all eight games for the Maulers, recording 53 tackles, three tackles for loss, one half-sack, one forced fumble, five pass deflections, and one interception.
+The Maulers folded when the XFL and USFL merged to create the United Football League (UFL).

+Houston Roughnecks

+On January 5, 2024, Foster was selected by the Houston Roughnecks during the 2024 UFL dispersal draft.
+In eight games played, Foster recorded 30 tackles, three tackles for loss, one half-sack, one forced fumble, one fumble recovery, three pass deflections, and one interception.
+He was placed on Injured reserve on May 24, 2024.
+He was waived on August 19, 2024.

+Arlington Renegades

+On August 20, 2024, Foster was claimed off waivers by the Arlington Renegades.